 The Columbia Business School offers a master of science in operations research with a specialization in methods in finance.
 Students can complete the 30-credit program 100% online.
 An interdisciplinary degree, the methods in finance program integrates financial theory with mathematical tools, engineering methods, economics, and programming practices.
 Applicants need an undergraduate degree in a closely related field such as mathematics, computer science, or engineering.

-Accreditation: Columbia University in the City of New York is regionally accredited by the Middle States Commission on Higher Education (MSCHE).
+Columbia University is regionally accredited by the Middle States Commission on Higher Education (MSCHE).

 4. Boston University